hmgle/passt/README.md

         dhclient -6

-* and that's it, you should now have TCP connections, UDP, and ICMP/ICMPv6 echo working from/to the guest for IPv4 and IPv6
+* and that's it, you should now have TCP connections, UDP, and ICMP/ICMPv6 echo working from/to the namespace for IPv4 and IPv6

 * to connect to a service inside the namespace, just connect to the same port using the loopback address.